 (b) the display in a museum or educational display of any article consisting of or containing a Schedule 5.6 substance and work necessary to prepare and maintain the display;

-“carcinogenic substance” means a substance that is a Schedule 5.4 substance, a Schedule 5.5 substance or a Schedule 5.6 substance;
+carcinogenic substance means a substance that is a Schedule 5.4 substance, a Schedule 5.5 substance or a Schedule 5.6 substance;

-“Schedule 5.4 substance” means a substance set out in Schedule 5.4;
+Schedule 5.4 substance means a substance set out in Schedule 5.4;

-“Schedule 5.5 substance” means a substance set out in Schedule 5.5;
+Schedule 5.5 substance means a substance set out in Schedule 5.5;

-“Schedule 5.6 substance” means a substance set out in Schedule 5.6.
+Schedule 5.6 substance means a substance set out in Schedule 5.6.

 [Regulation 5.28 amended in Gazette 30 Dec 2003 p.
 5738.]